caspervg/aggr-web/README.md

 # Aggr-Web

 ## Description
 This repository contains the Ruby components of the Aggr project.
 It provides functionality to translate incoming JSON API aggregation requests to a semantic entity and place it in a triple-store, where it will be read and interpreted by the `Aggr-Master` and finally executed by a `Aggr-Worker`.
+Available on DockerHub: [caspervg/aggr](https://hub.docker.com/r/caspervg/aggr-web/)

 Implemented by Casper Van Gheluwe (UGent) during the summer of 2016, as part of an internship at TenForce.